BeneStrahm/pyLEK/README.md

 .gitignore also offers support for custom files.
 All files named with the prefix *custom*, eg "custom_plot2D.py" will be ignored for upload but will remain on your local machine.
 Saying you want to create your own plot2D.py, just copy the file and rename it as "custom_plot2D.py", and it will not be uploaded to the repository.

-## Linked Repositories (Submodules)
+## Linked Repositories
 The repository is using linked repositories created by other authors.
-In order to setup new submodules check out https://git-scm.com/book/en/v2/Git-Tools-Submodules

-When cloning the pyLEK-Repo, by default you get the directories that contain submodules, but none of the files within them yet.

-Too pull submodules, from the root of the repo just run `<git submodule init>` to initialize your local configuration file, and `<git submodule update>` to fetch all the data from that project.

-Submodules are linked to a certain commit of the submodule.
-In case the submodule has been updated, the link in the project has to be updated manually.
-In order to do so, execute `<git submodule update --remote --merge>` from the project folder.

 ### silaxer/LaTeX
 The ILEK-LaTeX template for theses, see https://github.com/Silaxer/Vorlage_Abschlussarbeiten

-In order to use just copy the folder.

 ### robbievanleeuwen/feastruct
 Structural finite element analysis, the pythonic way, see https://github.com/robbievanleeuwen/feastruct/

-In order to use the module:

-1. Open "cmd" as Administrator
-2. With "cd" navigate to your local GitHub-Folder (e.g. C:\Users\Username\GitHub\pyLEK\feastruct)
-3. Install with py setup.py install

-For the usage check out feastruct/examples
 ## Delete Repo from local machine

 In order to delete the repository from your local machine, simply delete the folder.
 Make sure you uploaded all your changes before deleting.